How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 • Final EHCP late — calculate the breach in weeks and use it in your formal complaint and Ombudsman case

-• School holiday exception used dishonestly — check the dates: the exception requires the LA to have requested school advice within one week of a 4-week-plus closure
+• School holiday exception used dishonestly — check the dates: the exception requires the local authority to have requested school advice within one week of a 4-week-plus closure

 Frequently asked questions